Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/sample_use_cases.rst

 Introduction
 ------------
-Provided with the VIN™ installation package is a number of scripts that can be easily executed to showcase the functionality of the VIN™.
+Prosvided with the VIN™ installation package is a number of scripts that can be easily executed to showcase the functionality of the VIN™.
 Be sure to shut down any current instances of the VIN™ before running each script.

 Sample Scripts
 --------------